vergun/pine-needles/contents/articles/01_Get_Started/01_End_Users/05_Enterprise/02_On_Site/index.md

       <a title="Plug-Ins" href="//01_Get_Started/01_End_Users/03_Professional/04_Plug-Ins">Get Started with Sugar Plug-Ins</a>
     </li>
     <li>
-      : Review the Application guide for your version to get an in-depth understanding of all that Sugar has to offer.
+      :&nbsp;Review the Application guide for your version to get an in-depth understanding of all that Sugar has to offer.
 Also, the Release Notes will provide you with a quick snapshot of new features and functionality added to your release.
       <a title="02_Documentation/01_Sugar_Editions/02_Sugar_Enterprise" href="//02_Documentation/01_Sugar_Editions/02_Sugar_Enterprise">Documentation</a>
     </li>
     <li>
-      : Review our How Do I...? guides, watch training videos, or sign up to receive classes from SugarCRM or one of our Authorized Learning Partners.
+      :&nbsp;Review our How Do I...? guides, watch training videos, or sign up to receive classes from SugarCRM or one of our Authorized Learning Partners.
       <a title="03_Training" href="//03_Training">Training</a>
     </li>
     <li>